-Tourist Boats Crash In Hungary's Danube River; At Least 7 Dead, 21 Missing
+Captain Detained After Tour Boats Collide In Hungary; At Least 7 Dead, 21 Missing

+The captain of a river cruise ship that collided with a tourist sightseeing boat in the Danube River in Budapest, causing it to capsize and sink, has been taken into custody by Hungarian police.

+The captain, a 64-year-old Ukrainian identified only as Yuriy C., is suspected of endangering water transport leading to a deadly mass accident, according to The Associated Press, citing a police website.

-Divers and rescue workers are trying to find 21 people in the Danube River in Budapest, after their sightseeing boat collided with a river cruise ship Wednesday night, capsized and sank.
+Divers and rescue workers are still trying to find 21 people in the Danube River.
 At least seven people are dead, and seven were rescued.
 The craft had been carrying a South Korean tour group.

 The smaller boat had 35 people aboard — 33 tourists and a Hungarian crew of two.
 All seven of the dead are South Korean, Budapest police say.